City of self-love: checking into the best spa hotels in Paris

 BY Kate Weir13 October 2025

 It’s well documented that Parisians know how to live well; but even the most lavish bon vivants can overdo the pâtisserie hauls, champagne clinking and meals that run to several digestifs.
-That’s when joie de vivre switches to ‘bien-être’ (wellbeing), and those in the know book a restorative stay at one of the best spa hotels in Paris.
+That’s when joie de vivre switches to ‘bien-être’ (wellbeing), and those in the know book a restorative stay at one of 2026’s best spa hotels in Paris.

 Whether you need a quick pick-me-up over a weekend break or you’ve arrived ready for a string of rituals, we’ve picked out the spa hotels in Paris with cult beauty brands, alt practices that dig in deeper and treatments that’ll make you light up like the Eiffel Tower after dark.
 The city might be at its best in spring, but you’ve got to love Paris in your downtime, too, n’est ce spa?